I have transactions on my account that I did not authorize. What should I do?

 Try to contact the company in order to cancel the service or purchase.
 Keep detailed notes regarding this conversation, including the names of the employees you speak with and what the company is doing to fix your transaction.

-What should I do if my City & County Credit Union check order was not received?
+What should I do if I did not receive my order of City & County Credit Union checks?

 If possible, determine the range of check numbers in the box.
 Then, call or visit one of our branches to place a stop payment on the checks.
 If you would like to close your old account and establish a new one, visit one of our branches and speak with a Member Service Consultant.